-Leave the fast pace and fenced-in views of urban America and wake up to the beauty of winter in the Wallowas!
-Fall has been incredible this past month with the scatter of golden Tamaracks across the backcountry and the feel of the crisp air letting us know the season is changing.
-The chill in the breeze will soon bring the first powder blanket of snow over the back country of the Wallowas – the look and feel will again be wild and adventurous.
+Why not leave the fast pace and fenced-in views of urban living and trade it in for the beauty of winter in the Wallowas!
+The scatter of golden Tamaracks across the backcountry and the feel of the crisp, cool air lets us know the season is changing.
+The chill in the breeze will soon bring the first powder blanket of snow over the back country of the Wallowas – the look and feel in Wallowa County will once again become wild and adventurous.

 Our wilderness backdrop is perfect for a day of snow shoeing.
 For the more spirited Nordic skier or snow mobile enthusiasts, hit the mountains at the Salt Creek Sno-Park.
 The cold days are made easier at the Sno-Park with a warming hut, easy parking, and restrooms.
-The Wallowas is where you’ll find the solitude and adventure every winter spirit craves.
-Be sure to get January 20-23rd on your 2016 calendar for the Eagle Cap Extreme Sled Dog Race.
+The Wallowas is where you’ll find the solitude and adventure every winter sportsperson craves.
+Be sure to get January 18-21st on your 2018 calendar for the Eagle Cap Extreme Sled Dog Race.
 This is Oregon’s only Iditarod and Yukon Quest Qualifier!

-After a day in the mountains, return to your cabin for a quiet retreat and relax in front of a warm, crackling fire with that special someone or your family, or that group of fun-loving friends you just spent the day exploring the wilds of the backcountry.
-There are a plethora of village gift shops, galleries, pubs, and restaurants open for you to experience the flavor of Wallowa County.
+After a day in the backcountry, return to your cabin for a quiet retreat and relax in front of a warm, crackling fire with that special someone or your family, or that group of fun-loving friends you enjoyed for the afternoon.
+There are village gift shops, galleries, pubs, and restaurants open for you to experience the flavor of Wallowa County.